 - Velvet (in some cases): Originally a closely-woven silk fabric, but now may consist of cotton or synthetics.

-And as more of us become more aware of what we’re wearing, we’re likely to see an increase in the number of sustainable vegan fabrics!
+As more of us become more aware of what we’re wearing, we’re likely to see an increase in the number of sustainable vegan fabrics.

 As always, you’d surely get our tails wagging by sharing this article with friends and family!